A Fresno motorcycle police officer enforces a 45 mph speed limit in northeast Fresno, Wednesday, Nov. 20, 2024, (GV Wire/Jahz Tello)

 Councilmember Miguel Arias — who helped formulate the plan — defended the ordinance.
 He said the policy gives vendors time, a six-month grace period.
 Arias said regulations are needed for health and safety.

-“I can understand why people don’t like rules, but rules are there to keep people safe,” Arias said.
+“I think appreciate the fact that people don’t like the rules, but rules are important to keep people safe,” Arias said.

 Annalisa Perea, Mike Karbassi, Arias, and Garry Bredefeld voted yes; Maxwell, Luis Chavez and Esparza voted no.